rishiselvakumaran98/CS_Insiders/README.md

 - Tiny Docs --> Text Box editor module used in blog creation and editing.

 - Html-to-Text --> A NPM module used for converting the html tag based elements added from the Tiny Docs text editor to a user readable text on blog description

+# Website Theme:
+* Website theme and structure adapted from Udemy course: The Web Developer Bootcamp by Colt Steele